mebius5/voiceit/README.md

 ###Register Activity
 ###Main Activity

+###Activities:

+###MainActivity:
 Main Activity contains the toolbar, action overflow bar, and the button tabs. <br>
 These elements can be effectively reused by the fragments contained within MainActivity.
+MainActivity provides the parent for many of the fragment screns used within the app.
+###LoginActivity:
+Login Activity provides the first screen a user sees upon installing the app: a screen where they can log in to an existing account or create a new account.
+###RegisterActivity:
+If the user has not made an account, they can register for a new account through this screen.

 ###Fragments (w.
 Neat Features):